 Rules on the board of directors' responsibility for the management of the company and its responsibility for supervising the company's activities are set out principally in Asal. § 6-12 and § 6-13.
-Asal. § 6-23 requires that in companies in which the employees are represented on the board of directors, the board of directors must adopt rules of procedure which lay down rules on the work and administrative procedures of the board of directors.
+Asal. § 6-23 requires that in companies in which some of the members of the board of directors are elected by and from among the employees, the board of directors must adopt rules of procedure which lay down rules on the work and administrative procedures of the board of directors.
 Asal. stipulates that the rules of procedure or 'instructions' should include rules on which matters must be decided by the board of directors and on the job description of the chief executive and his or her duty to report to the board of directors.
 The rules of procedure should also include rules for giving notice of meetings of the board and the conduct of board meetings.